-He was recently chosen and awarded as a first place fine art winner in PDN’s 2017 Objects of Desire contest.
-Is a 2016 Print Magazine “New Visual Artists” ( 15 under 30 ) award winner.
-And is currently represented by Tinker Street*.
+A first place fine art winner in PDN’s 2017 Objects of Desire contest.
+A 2016 Print Magazine “New Visual Artists” ( 15 under 30 ) award winner.